spring-guides/gs-securing-web/SIDEBAR.md

-### Related Resources
+## Related resources

 There's more to application security than what is presented here.
-You may want to continue your exploration of Spring Security with the following
+You may want to continue your exploration of Spring Security with the following resources.

 ### Getting Started guides